 If you have leftover salad, store it in an airtight container and refrigerate it for three to four days.
 The broccoli will lose its vibrant colour and crunchy texture.
 But the sesame dressing will have more time to infuse the broccoli florets.
 You win some, you lose some, hey?

-I love to have leftover sesame broccoli to add to egg-fried rice, bibimbap bowls or broccoli pancakes.
+I love to have leftover sesame broccoli to add to egg-fried rice, fried noodles and bibimbap bowls.

 What to serve with Korean broccoli?